citation-file-format/cffconvert/README.dev.md

     ```
 1. checking the package

-    Keep the other shell, but open a new one.
+    Open another shell but keep the other one.
 We'll return to the first shell momentarily.

     ```shell
     python3 -m pip -v install --user --no-cache-dir \